 Actions for immediate prioritisation include sites where weeds are present and it is necessary to eradicate the weeds and revegetate the site with native vegetation cover.
 Environmental weeds pose a significant threat to the values of the Wonga Beach residents, including the natural habitats and wildlife.
-Actions also revolve around access and use of the foreshore area, such as for ATVs, fishing or pedestrians.
-The uses may pose a threat the sensitive habitats and management actions are focussed on minimising the impact.
+Actions also revolve around access and use of the foreshore area, such as for ATVs, fishing or pedestrians and encouraging behaviour changes to reduce the impact of these activities.
+The uses may pose a threat to the sensitive habitats and management actions are focussed on minimising the impact.